Liouville quantum gravity as a mating of trees: Quantum surfaces

 \section{Quantum surfaces}

 The purpose of this section is to give a careful definition of the different types of quantum surfaces which will arise in this article as introduced in Section~\ref{subsec::surfaces}: quantum wedges, cones, disks, and spheres.
 We will begin in Section~\ref{subsec::gffs} with a brief introduction to the various types of GFFs which will be important for this article.
 We continue in Section~\ref{subsec::thick_wedges} with the definition of a so-called ``thick'' wedge.
-This is a surface which is homeomorphic to $\h$.
+This is an infinite volume and infinite boundary length surface which (together with its prime-end boundary) is homeomorphic to~$\ol{\h}$.
 We will then give the definition of a quantum cone in Section~\ref{subsec::cones}.
-This is a surface which is homeomorphic to $\C$.
+This is an infinite volume surface without boundary which is homeomorphic to~$\C$.
 This section will be largely parallel with Section~\ref{subsec::thick_wedges}.
 We will then give our first definition of a ``thin'' wedge in Section~\ref{subsec::surfaces_strips_cylinders} (we will give another construction in Section~\ref{sec::quantumwedge}).
-This will describe an ordered sequence of surfaces each of which is homeomorphic to $\D$.
+This will describe an ordered sequence of surfaces each of which is (together with its prime-end boundary) homeomorphic to $\ol{\D}$.